Shopify/shopify_app/docs/Quickstart.md

 7. Install the App!
 -------------------
- Ensure you have a development store created, if you don't already have one, [create one](https://help.shopify.com/en/api/getting-started/making-your-first-request#create-a-development-store).
+ Ensure you have created a development store on the Shopify Partner Dashboard.
+If you don't already have one, [create one by following these instructions](https://help.shopify.com/en/api/getting-started/making-your-first-request#create-a-development-store).

-##### Note: The following step will make your store become transfer-disabled.
-Read more about it [here](https://help.shopify.com/en/api/guides/store-transfers#transfer-disabled-stores).
-This is an irreversible change.
+##### Note: The following step will cause your store to become `transfer-disabled.` Read more about store transfer and why it's important [here](https://help.shopify.com/en/api/guides/store-transfers#transfer-disabled-stores).
+This is an irreversible change, so be sure you don't plan to transfer this store to a merchant.

-Install the app using your Partners Dashboard in the Apps area.
+Install the app using the Partner Dashboard in the Apps area.

 ![Installing an app on the partners dashboard dropdown](/docs/install-on-dev-shop.png)